What is poaching?

 2. Place the prepared pears in a bowl of water to which a little lemon juice has been added.
 This stops the pears from oxidising and going brown.

-3. Place the water and sugar in a saucepan and bring to the boil.
-Scrape the seeds from the vanilla pod and add these, as well the pod, to the poaching liquid.
+3. Place the water in a saucepan.
+Scrape the seeds from the vanilla pod and add these, as well the pod, to water and bring to the boil.

 5. Reduce the heat again and allow the pears to simmer away until cooked.